New order delays on MacBook Pro, iMac, Mac Studio and others until August - How smart Technology changing lives

 There has been constant reporting on the status of some product orders at Apple and the bad news just keeps coming.
 Supply problems mean that orders are delayed until August.
 Products like the 14-inch and 16-inch MacBook Pro, iMac, Mac Studio, and Studio Display suffer from this problem.
-Thanks to several users who have emailed 9to5macit has been possible to have proof that there are orders that have been going since February.
+Thanks to several users who have reported this information, it has been possible to have proof that there are orders that have been going since February.

 Problems in shipments of Apple products, MacBook Pro in particular